chris-taylor/Classical-Mechanics/README.md

     >>> f x
     1.0 + 3.0x + 3.0x² + x³

-We can also find the first four derivates both numerically and symbolically?
+We can also find the first four derivates both numerically and symbolically:

     >>> dTake 4 $ f (dVar 2)
     [27,27,18,16]